"*" indicates required fields

 Ans.
 It is often challenging to take up new roles in a different industry, especially for a military veteran who is moving away from the defense industry and settling into civilian life.
 The cybersecurity industry can be the right fit for such candidates as it will help them to use their skillset in safeguarding sensitive data for a company or even for the government.
 This career will give them a chance to combat cybercrimes and make a comfortable and purposeful living.

 Ans.
-EC-Council University offers the Cyber Security Hero’s Scholarship to veterans and active-duty military personnel.
-This scholarship provides tuition assistance to new or current students pursuing undergraduate or graduate degrees.
+EC-Council University offers the Cybersecurity Veteran’s Scholarship and Cyber Security Hero’s Scholarship to veterans and active-duty military personnel.
+These scholarships provide tuition assistance to new or current students pursuing undergraduate or graduate degrees.
 You must fulfill all specified requirements to qualify for this scholarship.

 Ans.
 Cybersecurity is the protection of digital assets, computer systems, networks, and sensitive information from unauthorized access.
 Any device that is connected to the internet is prone to cyberattacks.
 Veterans are equipped with defensive skills that were required by them to safeguard the nation.
 They can use the same defensive skills and service motivation to secure the cyber world.
 With cybersecurity as their new career, they can continue their mission of safeguarding crucial information and citizens.